Shape Memory Monsters: They Come Back!

 Author: Laura Ruttig

-Source: This lesson is original, but here are some great lessons that are related to this topic:
+Source: This material is based upon work supported by the National Science Foundation under Grant No. EEC- 1542358.
+This lesson is original, but here are some great lessons that are related to this topic:

 In this engaging two-part lab activity, students first make shape memory "monsters," using silicone rubber, stearic acid, and plastic Halloween molds.
 Then in the second part, students have the chance to try to destroy the monsters, by smashing them with a binder clip into a c-shape.
 After testing, the control sample won’t change at all.
 Their shape memory composite will look defeated...until students place it back in the hot water.
 At that point, the monster will recover to its original scary shape!